 The Project is located within Weber Canyon and is surrounded by USFS and UPRC lands.
 The UWCNF is adjacent to the highly populated and urbanized Wasatch Front, which stretches from Brigham City, Utah, south to Nephi and includes the state capital of Salt Lake City.
 The mouth of Weber Canyon is approximately 8 miles from the Ogden City center and 30 miles north of Salt Lake City.
 The western, or down canyon, edge of the Project Area is approximately 9 miles from the Ogden City center.
 Recreation is the dominant land use on surrounding USFS land outside the Weber Canyon (due to I-84 and railroad lines, there is almost no recreational access in Weber Canyon except for the Utah Department of Transportation (UDOT) rest area and the Weber Recreation Site) and includes activities such as fishing, camping, hiking, picnicking, biking, snowmobiling, and cross-country and downhill skiing.
 The Utah 2014 State Comprehensive Outdoor Recreation Plan report (UDNR 2014) shows current uses, visitor perceptions, and future needs for the Wasatch Front area.
-This information shows that about half of the Wasatch Front population regards outdoor recreation opportunities.
+This information shows that about half of the Wasatch Front population regards outdoor recreation as extremely important.
+Just over half of these people travel over 25 miles for recreation opportunities.